How do you decide if this stock is worth buying ?

 - Good companies often get cheaper funding than others.

 8. RONW ( Return of net worth ):

-- The higher the ratio the better the company is utilising it shareholders fund
+- The higher the ratio the better the company is utilizing it shareholders fund

 9. Debt-Equity Ratio